QC2-python-SE/DrMD/README.md

 Once you have your unitaries and your circuit, you can just `apply` them onto your states created with the `QubitState` class!\
 You can then explore the resulting state using `peek`, and measure in the computational basis (one or both qubits) using `measure_stats` (for statistics) and `measure_collapse` (to randomly collapse the state according to the distribution).

-Feeling lazy 😴? \
+**Feeling lazy 😴?** \
-You can also apply unitaries and circuits directly onto `numpy.ndarray` objects - but make sure you know what you are doing!
+You can also apply unitaries and circuits directly onto `numpy.ndarray` objects - but make sure you know what you are doing! \
 The resulting state might not be normalised.
+Using the `QubitState` class will ensure normalisation for you instead.

 We also predefined a range of unitaries for you in the `gate_list` file.